 The biggest takeaway I’ve learned from the newest research on stress is that modern-day stress isn’t a problem unless you think it is.

 According to Kelly Mcgonigal, the belief that stress is bad for you, is the 15th leading cause of death in the United States.
 This is above cancer, HIV/AIDs, and homicide.

-If you choose not to believe that stress is harmful to you, then you’ll have a completely different perspective on it.
+If you choose not to believe that stress is harmful to you or tha stress affects you, then you’ll have a completely different perspective on it.

 This is HUGE.

-You’ll have a completely different reaction and experience to stress, causing it to serve you to perform better and be happier (yes, be happier!).
+You’ll have a completely different reaction and experience to levels of stress, causing it to serve you to perform better and be happier (yes, be happier!).